Amity Township, Berks County, Pennsylvania: Transportation

 As of 2020, there were 92.71 mi of public roads in Amity Township, of which 27.80 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 64.91 mi were maintained by the township.

 U.S. Route 422 is the most prominent highway serving Amity Township.
-It follows the Benjamin Franklin Highway and Pottstown Expressway along a northwest-southeast alignment across the southern portion of the township.
-Pennsylvania Route 562 follows Boyertown Pike along an east-west alignment along the northern edge of the township.
-Finally, Pennsylvania Route 662 follows Old Swede Road along a north-south alignment across the northern and eastern portions of the township.
+It follows the Benjamin Franklin Highway and Pottstown Expressway along a northwest–southeast alignment across the southern portion of the township.
+Pennsylvania Route 562 follows Boyertown Pike along an east–west alignment along the northern edge of the township.
+Pennsylvania Route 662 follows Old Swede Road along a north–south alignment across the northern and eastern portions of the township.